BaisycCoin/bsycInstall/scripts/readme.md

 Group=root
 ```

-Shell script to install a [Ips Masternode](https://ipsum.network/) on a Linux server running Ubuntu 16.04.
+Shell script to install a [Bsyc Masternode](https://ipsum.network/) on a Linux server running Ubuntu 16.04.
 Use it on your own risk.
 ***

 ## Private Key